mikeroyal/Lua-Guide/README.md

 ## Tools

-[lua-language-server](https://github.com/sumneko/lua-language-server) is an extension for VSCode that provides support for the Lua Language Server.
+[Lua Language Server](https://github.com/sumneko/lua-language-server) is an extension for VSCode that provides support for the Lua Language Server.

 [Apache APISIX](https://github.com/apache/apisix) is a dynamic, real-time, high-performance API gateway, based on the Nginx library and etcd.